sebthom/oval/USERGUIDE.md

 ## <a name="runtime_dependencies"></a>Runtime Dependencies

-OVal requires **Java 6** or later.
-Java 6 is actually the only hard requirement, depending on the features you want to use additional libraries are required:
+OVal requires **Java 8** or later, which is the only hard requirement, depending on the features you want to use additional libraries are required:

 - AspectJ: if you want to use the above mentioned programming by contract features.
 - Apache Commons JEXL: to define constraints via JEXL expressions.